Coat of arms of Rhodesia and Nyasaland

 The coat of arms of the Federation of Rhodesia and Nyasaland was designed by M.J.
-Morris (later Information Attaché to the Federal High Commission in Pretoria, South Africa) and was granted by Royal Warrant on 22 July 1954.
+Morris (later Information Attaché to the Federal High Commission in Pretoria, South Africa).
+It was granted by Royal Warrant on 22 July 1954.

-The coat of arms had elements to represent all three territories which comprised the Federation: the rising sun on a blue field in the upper shield and leopard were taken from the arms of Nyasaland; the white wavy lines on a black field at the base of the shield and the eagle are from the arms of Northern Rhodesia; while the dovetail fesse (which links the component parts of the shield), bearing the lion passant, and the sable antelope supporter are from the arms of Southern Rhodesia.
+The coat of arms had elements to represent all three territories which comprised the Federation.
+The rising sun on a blue field in the upper shield and leopard were taken from the arms of Nyasaland (modern-day Malawi).
+The wavy lines on a field at the base of the shield represented Victoria Falls and the eagle derived from the arms of Northern Rhodesia (modern-day Zambia).
+The dovetail fesse (which links the component parts of the shield), bearing the lion passant, and the sable antelope supporter are from the arms of Southern Rhodesia.

 Blazon (heraldic description)

 The following is the heraldic description of the state arms of the Federation of Rhodesia and Nyasaland: